 Data Protection Act Liechtenstein / Switzerland

-The complete revision of the Data Protection Act in Liechtenstein entered into force on 1 January 2019.
+The completely revised Data Protection Act entered into force in Liechtenstein on 1 January 2019.
 The adaptation of the Swiss Data Protection Act to the new EU regulation is still in progress.
 Entry into force is not expected before 2020.